pjaehrling/react-lazylog/README.md

 ### Ideas for the future

-- In case we need different packaged/build versions available at the same time, we should consider a private registry on [NPM](https://www.npmjs.com) or [Cloudsmith](https://cloudsmith.com/).
-- Automate the build process using Bitbucket Pipelines, with a docker image that has all the dependencies (e.g. `libpng12-0`) installed.
+- Automate the build process, with a docker image that has all the dependencies (e.g. `libpng12-0`) installed

 ## Features